nickolascarlos/auto-video-gpt/README.md

 # auto-video-gpt
-An automatic video creator using GPT Text Completition API
+An automatic video creator using GPT Text Completion API